 - Ear Mites: A leading cause of ear infections in cats, especially kittens.
 These tiny parasites feed on ear wax and skin oils, leading to irritation and infection.

 - Yeast Infections: Overgrowth of yeast, such as Malassezia, can cause itching, redness, and discharge.
-This is more common in cats with allergies or those living in humid environments.

 7 Signs Your Cat Has an Ear Infection